transient-haskell/transient-universe/README.md

 Look at [this article](https://www.schoolofhaskell.com/user/agocorona/estimation-of-using-distributed-computing-streaming-transient-effects-vi-1#distributed-datasets)

+Currently I'm profiling to make map-reduce more efficient.
+It is not yet ready for serous data analysis.

 General distributed primitives
 =============================
 `teleport` is a  primitive that translates computations back and forth reusing an already opened connection.